s60sc/ESP32_VoiceChanger/README.md

 To enable recording the ESP32 needs to host PSRAM.

 The types of microphone and amplifier that can be connected are combinations of Analog, PDM, and I2S.
 At least one device must be I2S as the ESP32 only supports PDM and Analog on one I2S peripheral.
-Analog microphones are low quality.
+Analog microphones are low quality and should be avoided.
 Cheap I2S devices that have been successfully tested with this app are:
 * INMP441 I2S microphone
 * MAX98357A I2S 3W amplifier